Sailean/GRAY-CODE/stories/digest/en_articles/en_01_welcome_home_2010-06-12.md

 At the door, she shifted both bags to one hand and fished out the key from her jeans pocket.<br>
 Just as she slid it into the lock, the door creaked open—from the inside.<br>
 “—!”<br>
-Startled, she stepped back and nearly lost her balance.But then she saw the familiar face peeking through the gap—and broke into a smile.<br>
+Startled, she stepped back and nearly lost her balance.
+But then she saw the familiar face peeking through the gap—and broke into a smile.<br>
 “You’re back already?
 Welcome home.
 You scared me.”<br>
 “Emi...
 I just got here.
 Sorry.
 Let me take those.”<br>
-Akira took the bags from her hands, stepped over his bulky suitcase—with his suit jacket draped over it—and disappeared into the narrow hallway.“Thanks,” Emiko said, picking up his jacket and bag.
-The soft-zip travel bag was just big enough for a laptop, shirts, and a week’s worth of conference notes.<br>
+Akira took the grocery bags from her hands, stepping over his bulky suitcase—with his suit jacket draped over it—and disappeared into the narrow hallway.<br>
+"Thanks," Emiko said, picking up his jacket and the shoulder bag he had left by the door.<br>
-She chuckled softly and followed.Akira paused, turning with a curious look.<br>
+She chuckled softly as she lifted it.<br>
+Akira paused mid-step and turned with a puzzled look.<br>
-“Hmm?
-What’s funny?”<br>
-She grinned.
-“This is heavier than the groceries.”<br>
+"Eh?
+What is it, Emi?"<br>
+She smiled lightly.
+"Of course... you carry the groceries but leave me the heavy one."<br>
-“Ah—yeah, sorry.
-Laptop’s in there.
-You could’ve just left it.”<br>
+"Ah—yeah, sorry.
+The laptop’s in there.
+Suitcase’s already inside...
+You really didn’t have to carry it."<br>
-“Easier to carry it in than trip over it.
-So—how was the conference?”<br>
+"Easier to just carry it in than step over it.
+So—how was the conference?"<br>
 Akira nodded as he walked.<br>
 “Still a niche field, but people are working hard.
 I got some new ideas.
 It really energized me.”<br>
 He set the groceries down by the bed and peeked into one of the bags.<br>